AdobeDocs/journey-optimizer.en/help/using/start/path/administrator.md

 When accessing [!DNL Journey Optimizer] for the first time, you are provisioned a production sandbox and allocated a certain number of IPs depending on your contract.

 To be able to create your journeys and send messages, access the **ADMINISTRATION** menu.
-Browse the **[!UICONTROL Channels]** menu to configure your messages and channel surfaces (i.e. message presets).
+Browse the **[!UICONTROL Channels]** menu to configure your messages and channel configurations (i.e. message presets).

 >[!NOTE]
 >As a **System Administrator**, if you cannot see the **[!UICONTROL Channels]** menu in [!DNL Journey Optimizer], update your permissions in the [Admin Console](https://adminconsole.adobe.com/){target="_blank"}.
 Learn how to update your product profile in [this page](../../administration/permissions.md#edit-product-profile).